wpopal/opal-estate-pro/readme.txt

 == Description ==

 Whether you want to create a website for your real estate business and you are meeting difficulties to pick a suitable real estate plugin to install in your property site.
-Opal real estate plugin Pro will be your best choice to help you control your site in a perfect way.
+Opal Estate Pro plugin will be your best choice to help you control your site in a perfect way.

 The plugin will not make you disappointed with ease of use, friendly & flexible with users, high advanced functions and a range of powerful feature updated insight.
 They are created for selling, buying or renting an apartment, villa, house, flat,  etc. Scroll down to see how awesome it is!